ttalvitie/browservice/winbuild/README.md

         mkdir gen
         python gen_html_cpp.py > gen\html.cpp
         ```
-    - Extract the previously built CEF binary distribution tarball to this directory (this tarball contains the CEF binary distribution in a single directory, named similarly to the tarball).
+    - Extract the previously obtained CEF binary distribution tarball to this directory (this tarball contains the CEF binary distribution in a single directory, named similarly to the tarball).
     - Edit the `CMakeLists.txt` file in the CEF binary distribution directory, appending the line `add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/.. ${CMAKE_CURRENT_BINARY_DIR}/browservice)` to the end of the file.
     - Create a subdirectory named ´build´ for the CEF binary distribution directory, navigate to it in a commmand prompt and run one of the commands below:
         ```